yale-nlp/cpsc488/_pages/logistics.md

 -   **20%**: final project report
     -   4-6 (no more than 6 pages) page conference format report (e.g., [NeurIPS](https://www.overleaf.com/latex/templates/neurips-2023/vstgtvjwgdng)) detailing the project motivation, related work, proposed approach, results, and discussion.
 You can think of this as a conference paper.
 Negative results will not be penalized, but should be accompanied with detailed analysis of why the proposed methods didn't work and provide some additional insights into the problem.
     -   References and appendix won't count towards the page limit
+    -   A 3 minute pre-recorded video presentation of your project.

 ## Integrity